CustomTypeOne/LoopPatches/README.md

 ### Summary of Steps

-1. Obtain a fresh download of Loop-dev
+1. Obtain a fresh download of Loop
     * Build to a simulator; ensure it builds without error
 1. Delete any prior copies of LoopPatches from Downloads folder
 1. Download fresh zip of LoopPatches
     * Find in Downloads, unzip using directions
 1. Open a NEW terminal in new LoopWorkspace
-1. Follow directions to install patches and copy Settings bundle
+1. Follow directions to install patches
     * STOP IMMEDIATELY if you get an error
-1. Follow directions to drag over Settings bundle inside Xcode
-    * Build to a simulator; ensure it builds without error
-1. Build Loop-dev with LoopPatches to your phone
+1. Build Loop with LoopPatches to your phone
 1. Choose the feature(s) to enable and test each one

-### Fresh Download of Loop-dev
+### Fresh Download of Loop

-Warning: Only apply LoopPatches to fresh a download of Loop-dev.
+Warning: Only apply LoopPatches to fresh a download of Loop.
 If you have other customizations you wish to apply, those should be added after applying LoopPatches.

 For each link below - remember to control-click (or right click) so you can return to these instructions easily.

+**AFTER RELEASE - these instructions will be modified to get a fresh build of released code**

-* Use the [Loop-dev](https://loopkit.github.io/loopdocs/build/step13/) instructions in LoopDocs to download Loop-dev
+* Use the [Loop-dev](https://loopkit.github.io/loopdocs/build/step13/) instructions in LoopDocs to download Loop
 * When building, choose to build to a simulator (not your phone) to ensure build succeeds before applying LoopPatches
 * Keep Xcode open - you will use it again after applying LoopPatches